Don’t get burned!

 Nike’s long sleeve Hurley Dri-Fit Surf Shirt is quick drying.
-In three colors for $45.
+In two colors for $35.

-The following shirts are all by Coolibar.
+These shirts from Coolibar are great.
 I have worn several of them in intense sun without burning.
 They are rated UPF 50+ and washable.

 This Coolibar Women’s Travel Shirt is loose, but has some shape.
 Ventilation panels under arms and along sides add cool.
 Roll up sleeves with button tabs, small zip pocket at princess seam.
 In four colors from $59.99 – $75.99.